Norman Green: Controversy

 After relocating the North Stars franchise to Dallas, the team's unauthorized use of copyrighted photography owned by Minnesota photographer Frank Howard sparked a copyright infringement lawsuit that eventually led to a $65,000 settlement funded by Green.

 A 1993 Sports Illustrated article stated Green was much reviled in Minnesota following the decision to move the team.
-Green defended his decision, citing poor attendance during a string of losing seasons and the failure to reach stadium deals in Minneapolis or Saint Paul.
-A sexual harassment lawsuit had also been filed against Green, and his wife threatened to leave him unless he moved the team to avoid the increasing media pressure.
+While Green defended his decision, citing poor attendance during a string of losing seasons and the failure to reach stadium deals in Minneapolis or Saint Paul, the decision for the North Stars to relocate to Dallas was prompted by a series of harassment allegations against Green which involved former female employees and fans, including Kari Dziedzic, a DFL senator from Minneapolis, who had previously worked as Green's executive assistant.
+Dziedzic claimed that Green would engage in inappropriate behavior such as shaking females to check if they were wearing a bra and demanding kisses from female employees.
+These allegations ultimately led Green to move of the North Stars to Dallas, Texas.
+Green's wife, Kelly, also threatened to leave him unless he moved the team to avoid the increasing media pressure.

 Other ventures

 Green was an original director and one of the principal investors in Sage Telecom, a private, telecommunications company.
 He was a director of TIMET and the chairman and investor in Mirage Systems, and other smaller enterprises.
 He has been active in philanthropic and community service activities for over 30 years.
 Currently, he is a member of the executive committee of the board for the Cox School of Business at Southern Methodist University and Woodall Rogers Park Foundation, and a board member of the Bank of America advisory board central division.